-- 7.9 It is worrying that, in the Planning Statement under Draft Heads of Terms paragraph 7.9 Green Belt Compensation, the applicant mentions works within the application site.
-We repeat that, being outside the Green Belt, such works cannot count as compensatory improvements within the remaining Green Belt. - 7.10 ECNF objects to the application on the grounds that there is no certainty about what if any measures will be implemented to compensate for removal of the Green Belt designation of H66.
+- 7.9 The Planning Statement has not been updated to reflect the publication in January 2023 of RBC's document Compensation Measures for Green Belt Release.
+Regrettably, the latter perpetuates the misconception that FP147 Sandbeds Lane is in the Green Belt. - 7.10 It is worrying that, in the Planning Statement under Draft Heads of Terms paragraph 7.9 Green Belt Compensation, the applicant mentions works within the application site.
+We repeat that, being outside the Green Belt, such works cannot count as compensatory improvements within the remaining Green Belt. - 7.11 ECNF objects to the application on the grounds that there is no certainty about what if any measures will be implemented to compensate for removal of the Green Belt designation of H66.